 Prior to Delfina Foundation, Aaron worked as Project Director of Metal, the artistic laboratory space established by Jude Kelly OBE, ultimately becoming Managing Director of Metal’s arts-based consultancy overseeing creative projects with a focus on urban regeneration.
 He has also worked with London 2012, as part of its culture team that secured London’s Olympic bid; at The Place, London; and in New York, as a management consultant.

-Gillean Dickie is the Head of Operations at Delfina, overseeing building, financial and organisational management as well as contributing to strategic and business planning.
+Gillean Dickie is the Director of Operations at Delfina Foundation, overseeing building, financial and organisational management as well as contributing to strategic and business planning.

 Gillean studied Painting at Edinburgh College of Art and Arts Management at City University, London.

 Viviana Checchia is Delfina Foundation’s Residency Curator, leading on delivery of residencies and organisation’s public programme.